 We recognise that quality first teaching in maths is the essential first step in improving outcomes for all children.
 With this in mind, we ensure that teachers and teaching assistants are kept up to date on the latest initiatives and news.
 This is through continuous professional development by outside providers and within school (such as local authority networks, TA training and SHINE partnerships).
 In response to monitoring, evaluation and review outcomes, weaker areas in staff subject knowledge and pedagogy are developed through the school’s coaching/mentoring programme.

-What children say about mathematics:
+What children say about mathematics at Dalton School:

 ‘I like maths.
 I’m really good at it.
 I like doing column addition and doing calculations in my head.’